Princess Märtha Louise of Norway: Controversy

-In 2014, Princess Märtha Louise faced some criticism due to her association with British clairvoyant Lisa Williams.
-Williams was in Oslo on 14 September 2014, and gave a seminar for Soulspring, formerly known as the Angel School, which Princess Märtha Louise co-founded.
+In 2014, Märtha Louise faced some criticism due to her association with British clairvoyant Lisa Williams.
+Williams was in Oslo on 14 September 2014 and gave a seminar for Soulspring, formerly known as the Angel School, which Märtha Louise co-founded.
 Williams is known for her claims that she can communicate with the deceased.
 The Soulspring website carried the following message: "We in Soulspring do not communicate with dead souls in our work.
 And here is where our work is separate from Lisa's.
 To be completely honest, we don't see the point of contacting the dead.
 They passed over to the other side for a reason and should be allowed to stay there."
 No one representing the royal family commented.